top of page

 THE REAL SEVEN SEALS

 In Revelation 5:1-5 the apostle John is shown a vision of a scroll in the right hand of God.
-He is told that the scroll is "sealed with seven seals” and that only Christ is "worthy" to "loose the seven seals" thereof.
+He is told that the scroll is "sealed with seven seals” and that only Christ is "worthy" to "loose the seven seals thereof".
 From Rev 1:3 we gather, and the contents confirm, that this scroll contains written prophecy.

-“You are worthy to take the scroll, and to open its seals; For You were slain, and have redeemed us to God by Your blood"
+“You are worthy to take the scroll, and to open its seals; for you were slain, and have redeemed us to God by your blood"

 How does Christ's victory qualify Him to unseal the prophecies of Daniel?